bionetslab/grn-confounders/README.md

-# Investigating confounding in network inference
+# Investigating confounding in network inference - the confinspect package

+Investigating confounding in gene regulatory networks (GRNs) and gene co-expression networks (GCNs) inferred from gene expression data.

-grn-confounders is a collection of scripts that allow users to investigate confounding in network inference.
-The scripts provided in this repository implement the test protocol presented in TODO.
-The directory 'results_paper' contains all results and jupyter-notebooks used in the paper.
-For more customized testing, programmers can import the confinspect package directly into their own scripts.
-Detailed information on the confinspect package can be found at TODO.
+The scripts and package provided in this repository allow users to investigate confounding in network inference, as presented in this [paper](TODO).
+The directory 'results_paper' contains all the presented results and jupyter-notebooks used in the paper.
+Further, programmers can import the confinspect package directly into their own scripts for more customized testing.

+There are two options for users: 1) use the scripts provided in the root directory of this repository to run tests with our predefined algorithm wrappers --> continue with the instructions right below.
+2) Use the local package confinspect to implement your own algorithm wrapper (inherit from NetwrkInferenceWrapper.py) --> skip to section TODO.

-### Prerequisites
+## Prerequisites
 Install [Python](https://www.python.org/downloads/) version 3.8, [R](https://www.r-project.org/) version 4.2, and [Java](https://www.oracle.com/java/technologies/downloads/) openjdk version "1.8.0_345".
 Install [Apache ANT](https://ant.apache.org/).
 Upgrade pip.

+Download this repository.
+The directory result_paper can be omitted, unles you wish to visualize the results from our paper.
-##### Install confinspect as local package from the source code src/confinspect/.
+#### Install confinspect as a local package from the source code src/confinspect/.
 Move into the root directory of the repository, then run the following command:
 ```
 pip install .
 ```
-##### Install python packages
+#### Install the required python packages
 matplotlib==3.6.0
 mpi4py==3.1.4
 numpy==1.23.3